SSHRC Doctoral Fellowships

 • Demonstration of responsible and ethical research conduct, including honest and thoughtful inquiry, rigorous analysis, commitment to safety and to the dissemination of research results, and adherence to professional standards

-• Enthusiasm for research, originality, initiative, autonomy, relevant community involvement and outreach
+• Demonstration of originality, initiative, autonomy, relevant community involvement and outreach

-• Ability or potential to communicate theoretical, technical and/or scientific concepts clearly and logically in written and oral formats
+• Ability to communicate theoretical, technical and/or scientific concepts clearly and logically in written and oral formats

 50%